top of page

 3. Dying with too much money.

-The GK approach seems to have solved worry 1(running out of money), with the red line (investment balance) not going to zero, even for the worst-case 40-year historical scenario (when David will be 100 and Samantha 95).
-It also has a good stab at preventing retirees from dying with too much money (worry 3/challenge twelve (dying with too much money)), with the best-case (green line) reducing from circa £6m to around £3m at the thirty-year point (albeit we are taking out a higher starting withdrawal rate than with the Bengen approach).
+With a starting withdrawal rate of 5.2%, The GK approach appears to have solved worry 1 (running out of money), as the red line (investment balance) does not drop to zero, even for the worst-case historical scenario.
+GK also has a good stab at preventing retirees from dying with too much money (worry 3/challenge twelve (dying with too much money)), with the best-case (green line) reducing from over £11m (Bengen) to around £5m at the 45-year point.

 The Guyton-Klinger approach can help reduce the risk of running out of money.